Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 The goal of Brainscan: an experiment with AI and EEG is to teach a AI what boredom is via custom data software for recording data from two types of biosensors: HR (on the finger) and EEG.
-Currently testing software to stimulate boredom is under development.
+Currently development of testing software to stimulate boredom is under development.